aberba/elementaryOS-devbook/chapter_01.md

 - Open Sublime on your computer and paste the code in the Console entry box displayed by pressing `Ctrl + [back-tick]` on your keyboard or `View > Show Console` from the menu.
 - Press `Enter` and wait for the script to configure the package control.
 After successful configuration, Sublime is now be ready to install the `Vala-TMBundle` package as well as any other package in the future right from the text editor.
 - You can now display the Package Control by pressing `Ctrl + Shift + P` or `Preferences > Package Control`.
 Using the Up or Down key on your keyboard, navigate to `Install Package` and press Enter.
 Wait for Package Control to fetch the list of packages from the remote server (this may take some few seconds depending on your Internet connection speed).
 When all the packages are fetched, you will see the list of packages in the Package Control dialog displayed at the upper middle corner in the Sublime.
-- Search for `Vala-TMBundle` using the search entry within the dialog, navigate to the Vala-TMBundle packages, press Enter to install it.
+- Search for `Vala-TMBundle` using the search entry within the dialog, navigate to the Vala-TMBundle package, press Enter to install it.
 You are now ready to start coding with sublime :)

 ##### Installing packages manually in Sublime

-To install `Vala-TMBundle` manually, go to the Github repository of the package at <https://githublinkfor-pakage.com>[FIX THIS LINK] and download the package source by clicking on green `Clone` button and then the `Download Package zip`[FIX THIS] link.
+To install `Vala-TMBundle` manually, go to the Github repository of the package at <https://github.com>[FIX THIS LINK] and download the package source by clicking on green `Clone` button and then the `Download Package zip`[FIX THIS] link.
 Open Sublime and click on `Preferences > Browse Packages` from the main menu.
 This will open the location where Sublime packages are installed in your file manager.
-Unzip the `Vala-TMBundle` archive and copy the unzipped copy into `User` directory within the package install location.
+Unzip the `Vala-TMBundle` archive and copy the unzipped copy (the whole folder) into `User` directory within the package install location.
 Restart sublime and you are ready to go :)

 #### Installing and configuring Atom text editor